Rivne: History

-Middle Ages
+Early history

 Rivne was first mentioned in 1283 in the Polish annals Rocznik kapituły krakowskiej as one of the inhabited places of Halych-Volhynia near which Leszek II the Black was victorious over a part of the Grand Ducal Lithuanian Army.
 Following the Kingdom of Galicia–Volhynia's partition after Galicia–Volhynia Wars in the late 14th century, it was under the rule of Grand Duchy of Lithuania and in 1434 the Grand Duke of Lithuania Švitrigaila awarded the settlement to a Lutsk nobleman Dychko.
 In 1461 Dychko sold his settlement to Prince Semen Nesvizh.
 In 1479 Semen Nesvizh died and his settlement was passed to his wife Maria who started to call herself princess of Rivne.
 She turned the settlement into a princely residence by building in 1481 a castle on one of local river islands and managed to obtain Magdeburg rights for the settlement in 1492 from the King of Poland Casimir IV Jagiellon.
 Following her death in 1518, the city was passed on to the princes of Ostrog and declined by losing its status as a princely residency.

 In 1566 the town of Rivne became part of newly established Volhynian Voivodeship.
 Following the Union of Lublin in 1569, it was transferred from the Grand Duchy of Lithuania to the Kingdom of Poland.
 The city had a status of a private town held by nobles (Ostrogski and Lubomirski families).
-Following the Second Partition of Poland in 1793 Rivne became a part of the Russian Empire, and in 1797 it was declared to be a county level (uyezd) town of the Volhynian Governorate.
+Following the Second Partition of Poland in 1795 Rivne became a part of the Russian Empire, and in 1797 it was declared to be a county level (uyezd) town of the Volhynian Governorate.